johnhu25/PowerBI-Dashboards/Workplace Space Analysis/Workplace Space Analysis.md

 # Executive Summary

-This dashboard merges space allocation data with booking activity to uncover trends in desk usage, availability, check-in behavior, and occupancy patterns across buildings and countries.
+This dashboard integrates space allocation data with booking activity to uncover actionable trends in desk usage, availability, check-in behavior, and occupancy patterns across buildings and countries.
+By visualizing these metrics together, it enables stakeholders to identify underutilised spaces, optimise capacity planning, and improve workplace efficiency based on real-time and historical user behavior.

 # Problem Statement
 Despite a substantial number of workspace bookings across global locations (5,113 non cancelled total bookings in 2025), less than half (49%) of these bookings resulted in actual check-ins (2,508).
 This low utilisation rate, combined with notable geographic and building-level disparities such as Brazil having the highest check-ins and India the lowest, and Celestial Tower being significantly more utilised than Royal Heights indicates inefficiencies in workspace usage and potential gaps in employee engagement or booking policy compliance.
-Additionally, while space types are evenly booked, the relatively high number of cancellations (535) suggests possible issues with booking commitment or system usability.
+Additionally, is the employee actually sitting at the desk and forgetting to check-in which is resulting in lower check-ins?

 # Data Sources
 - Generated with Faker https://pypi.org/project/Faker/